 That said, if you once again compare the Series X to the Sony UBP-X700 Blu-ray player, it’s clear that the latter is a sonic step-up in just about every way.
 As Lance Corporal Schofield makes his mad dash through the enemy-infested streets in 1917, the Sony’s added punch, detail, precision and dynamic expression combine for a more intense and engaging experience.

 But maybe that's an unfair comparison (no one really expects a games console to trump a dedicated Blu-ray player for sound, after all).
 And in its own right, the Xbox Series X’s audio performance leaves little room for complaint.
+And if you add the Xbox Wireless Headset you can have Dolby Atmos and DTS Headphone:X piped directly into your ears.

 When all is said and done, this has to be put down as another draw.
 The PS5's very limited Atmos support is bothersome, but its bespoke, headphones-based 3D audio makes up for that.
 Honours even.